Jubessin/com.ikonoclast.asset-creator/README.md

 ```

-Both the `ICreatableAsset` and `ISingleInstanceAsset` can be found under the `Ikonoclast.Common` namespace.
+Both the `ICreatableAsset` and `ISingleInstanceAsset` can be found in the `Ikonoclast.Common` namespace.

 *Note that only non-abstract classes will be visible.*